PowerDNS/pdns/docs/markdown/authoritative/dnssec.md

 So alternatively, we can say that if a certain mathematical operation (an 'iterated salted hash') is performed on a question, that no valid answers exist that have as outcome of this operation an answer between two very large numbers.
 This leads to the same 'proof of non-existence'.
 This solution is called NSEC3.

-A PowerDNSSEC zone can either be operated in NSEC or in one of two NSEC3 modes ('inclusive' and 'narrow').
+A PowerDNS zone can either be operated in NSEC or in one of two NSEC3 modes ('inclusive' and 'narrow').

 # Profile, Supported Algorithms, Record Types & Modes of operation
-PowerDNSSEC aims to serve unexciting, standards compliant, DNSSEC information.
+PowerDNS aims to serve unexciting, standards compliant, DNSSEC information.
 One goal is to have relevant parts of our output be identical or equivalent to important fellow-traveller software like NLNetLabs' NSD.

-Particularly, if a PowerDNSSEC secured zone is transferred via AXFR, it should be able to contain the same records as when that zone was signed using `ldns-signzone` using the same keys and settings.
+Particularly, if a PowerDNS secured zone is transferred via AXFR, it should be able to contain the same records as when that zone was signed using `ldns-signzone` using the same keys and settings.

 PowerDNS supports serving pre-signed zones, as well as online ('live') signed operations.
 In the last case, Signature Rollover and Key Maintenance are fully managed by PowerDNS.

 ## Supported Algorithms
 Supported Algorithms (See the [IANA website](http://www.iana.org/assignments/dns-sec-alg-numbers/dns-sec-alg-numbers.xhtml#dns-sec-alg-numbers-1) for more information):
 - DS records (algorithm 1, 2, 3)
 - RSASHA1 (algorithm 5, algorithm 7)
 - RSASHA256 (algorithm 8)
 - RSASHA512 (algorithm 10)
 - ECC-GOST (algorithm 12)
 - ECDSA (algorithm 13 and 14)

 This corresponds to:
 - [RFC 4033](http://tools.ietf.org/html/rfc4033): DNS Security Introduction and Requirements
 - [RFC 4034](http://tools.ietf.org/html/rfc4034): Resource Records for the DNS Security Extensions, Protocol Modifications for the DNS Security Extensions
 - [RFC 4035](http://tools.ietf.org/html/rfc4035): Protocol Modifications for the DNS Security Extensions
 - [RFC 4509](http://tools.ietf.org/html/rfc4509): Use of SHA-256 in DNSSEC Delegation Signer (DS) Resource Records (RRs)
 - [RFC 5155](http://tools.ietf.org/html/rfc5155): DNS Security (DNSSEC) Hashed Authenticated Denial of Existence
 - [RFC 5702](http://tools.ietf.org/html/rfc5702): Use of SHA-2 Algorithms with RSA in DNSKEY and RRSIG Resource Records for DNSSEC
 - [RFC 5933](http://tools.ietf.org/html/rfc5933): Use of GOST Signature Algorithms in DNSKEY and RRSIG Resource Records for DNSSEC
 - [RFC 6605](http://tools.ietf.org/html/rfc6605): Elliptic Curve Digital Signature Algorithm (DSA) for DNSSEC

 # DNSSEC Modes of Operation
 Traditionally, DNSSEC signatures have been added to unsigned zones, and then this signed zone could be served by any DNSSEC capable authoritative server.
 PowerDNS supports this mode fully.